 Pizza originated in Italy, but it has since expanded throughout the world and has become one of the most popular fast foods.
 Fast food does not relate to the original pizza.
 The dough, sauce, and cheese are the three essential components of pizza.
-It's highly versatile, and it can be made vegan, vegetarian, or with meat components.
+It's highly versatile, and we can make it vegan, vegetarian, or with meat components.

 The simplest cooked pasta overall is much cheaper than a simple pizza.
-Taking into consideration a simple pasta cup with tomato sauce vs a pizza with tomato sauce and mozzarella cheese.
+Considering a simple pasta cup with tomato sauce vs. a pizza with tomato sauce and mozzarella cheese.

-An important feature of pasta is its shelf life.
-Any type of pasta that is brought from the market can be stored for at least a year whereas pizza is either frozen or fresh made.
+An essential feature of pasta is its shelf life.
+We can store any pasta brought from the market for at least a year, whereas pizza is either frozen or fresh made.

 Thin dough, homemade pizza is a healthier option than a fast-food pizza.
 Healthier cheeses eaten with pizza are mozzarella cheese, provolone cheese, and swiss cheese.
 Healthier toppings are vegetables and low-fat proteins like chicken breast.
 These vegetables increase the mineral and vitamin profile of the pizzas.
 On the other hand, pasta is similarly dependent on the sauce and toppings which are used.
 Using butter and cream-based sauces causes the pasta to be less healthy.
-Tomato-based sauces, ground low-fat meat, and vegetables are one of the healthiest sauces and toppings to be added in the preparation of pasta.
+Tomato-based sauces, low-fat ground meat, and vegetables are among the healthiest sauces and toppings to be added to pasta preparation.

-In this article, we are going to compare the difference between pizza and pasta based on their nutritional data, health impacts, and weight loss programs.
+In this article, we will compare the difference between pizza and pasta based on their nutritional data, health impacts, and weight loss programs.
 The pizza that we are going to take into consideration is a fast-food-type plain cheese thin dough pizza.
 On the other hand, the pasta is plain pasta without any additional sauces or toppings.

 Nutritional data comparison

 Pasta has fewer calories compared to pizza.
-Thus, we have to take into consideration that any additional toppings like sauces, protein, and cheese will increase the calories of the pasta.
+Thus, we have to consider that any additional toppings like sauces, protein, and cheese will increase the calories of the pasta.